 So: Endometriosis obviously has something to do with the endometrium – but what, exactly, is it?

-Endometriosis is a condition in which endometrial-like tissue (containing cells similar to those that make up the endometrium) begins to grow outside of the uterus, which isn’t expected normally.
-In most cases, this out-of-place tissue is found somewhere in the lower abdomen, or pelvis, but it can technically appear anywhere in the body (brain, skin and lungs for instance).
+Endometriosis is a condition in which endometrial-like tissue, begins to grow outside of the uterus.
+In most cases, this out-of-place tissue is found somewhere in the lower abdomen, or pelvis.
+However, it can technically appear anywhere in the body (brain, skin and lungs for instance).
 A few different hypotheses exist to explain why this might happen:4

 What causes endometriosis?

 Meyer’s Theory suggests that endometrial cells become mutated, either spontaneously or through a genetic condition.
 This would allow these cells to grow without limits, resulting in the growths or polyps often seen with endometriosis.
 This explanation makes sense in theory, but it doesn’t explain how the endometrial cells move to where they’re found.

-Sampson’s Theory suggests that endometriosis is due to retrograde menstruation, which refers to a “backflow” of menstrual blood during your period (not quite Mercury retrograde, but still not a positive thing).
-Basically, it’s thought that some of the endometrial cells shed during your period might travel out through the fallopian tubes and into the abdomen – moving in the opposite direction that they’re supposed to (i.e. out of your body).
-Again, this theory sounds compelling in terms of its explanation as to how these cells end up outside of the uterus.
-However, given the fact that 70-90% of menstruators experience retrograde menstruation and only 3-10% of menstruators are diagnosed with endometriosis, it’s not entirely plausible.5
+Sampson’s Theory suggests that endometriosis is due to retrograde menstruation.
+A “backflow” of menstrual blood during your period (not quite Mercury retrograde, but still not a positive thing).
+It’s thought that some of the endometrial cells shed during your period might travel out through the fallopian tubes and into the abdomen.
+This is the opposite direction that they’re supposed to.

 Halban’s Theory provides an alternative explanation for cell spread.
 It argues that the endometrial cells move to distant parts of the body through lymphatics.
 Lymphatics are tunnels that exist all over your body through which your immune cells travel.